simple-java-mail/smtp-connection-pool/PRODUCT-VISION.md

 The declarative key is `mail.smtppool.delegate.protocol` and defaults to `smtp`.
 Programmatic integrations use `SmtpPoolProperties.setDelegateProvider(...)` or `setDelegateProviderResolver(...)`.
 Both branches resolve a concrete provider identity before the pool key is constructed, and both reject `PooledTransport` itself as the physical delegate.
 The complete property table is in the [provider reference](smtp-connection-pool-jakarta-provider/README.md).

 Camel's adapter therefore performs an explicit selection, conceptually `getTransport("smtppool")`.
-That selection glue lives only in the separate `smtp-connection-pool-camel` module; pooling and hybrid delegate resolution remain in the core and Jakarta-provider modules.
-It is not a spoof that registers the wrapper under Camel's expected `smtp` name.
+That selection glue lives only in the separate `smtp-connection-pool-camel` module; pooling and physical-provider selection remain in the original pool and Jakarta-provider modules.
+It does not register the wrapper under Camel's expected `smtp` name.
 Ordinary `smtp` and `smtps` lookups continue to return their ordinary providers.

 ### Preventing recursive provider lookup